FlorianFreudiger/Minecraft-Timeline-Switcher/README.md

 ## Setup

-To set it up please see the options inside the config files.
+To set it up please see the options inside the config file.
-The `secrets.toml.example` file must be copied/renamed to `secrets.toml`.
+The `config.toml.example` file must be copied/renamed to `config.toml`.
-The server will be deployed using the `docker-compose-template.yml` file, change it to your liking, do not rename it.
-You will also need to accept the minecraft EULA there in order to start the server.

 ### Clients